mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ### A shorter `if`

-You may omit the curly brackets in the `if` statement if there's only one statement with them.
+You may omit the curly brackets in the `if` statement if there's only one statement within them.
 So, you can write:

 ```js
 if (!messageCount)